ActianCorp/integration-platform-docs/docs/integration-manager/manager-overview.md

 * Event-driven Job execution (File events, HTTP/S, Salesforce.com OBM)
 * Job failure notifications
 * Scale and partition workloads across engine pools and remote agents
-* All functionality is delivered through APIs - anything you can do through the UI, you can also do programmatically
+* All functionality is delivered through APIs &mdash; anything you can do through the UI, you can also do programmatically
-* Fully REST enabled to automate the entire devops lifecycle of your integrations
+* Fully REST-enabled to automate the entire devops lifecycle of your integrations

 ## Architecture